Helen of Bosnia: Deposition and aftermath

 The Ottoman defeat did not mean Helen's triumph; by March 1398, Bosnia was beset by an internal strife.
-It seems that Helen's family, the Nikolić, attempted to take further advantage of their royal relations and free themselves from subordinacy to the House of Kosača to become immediate vassals of the monarch.
+It seems that Helen's family, the Nikolić, attempted to take further advantage of their royal relations and free themselves from subordinacy to the House of Kosača and become immediate vassals of the monarch instead.
 This may have been the reason for an uprising against Helen.
 She maintained a great deal of support in April, when Ragusa paid its tribute to her.
-The last to remain on her side were the Radivojević noble family, including Helen's grandson-in-law Juraj.
+The last to remain on her side were the Radivojević family, including Helen's grandson-in-law Juraj.
 By 10 May, however, her husband's kinsman Ostoja was enthroned as the new King of Bosnia.
 The deposition was opposed by her brothers and nephews.
 They were thus forced to take refuge in Ragusa, but Helen remained in Bosnia, where she was treated with honor due to a queen dowager.

 During King Ostoja's reign, Helen resumed the name Gruba (likely her "folk name", as opposed to one from the calendar of saints) and retained the title of queen, but without the official royal style ("by the Grace of God Queen of Rascia, Bosnia, etc").
 Gruba is last mentioned in a letter sent by Ragusan authorities on 18 March 1399.
-She may have died of an epidemic that plagued Zachlumia at that time.
+She may have died of an epidemic that plagued Hum at that time.

+Resting place

+Helen's remains as well as of 11 other individuals were rediscovered in the remains of a church in the village of Vesela Straža near Bugojno in 2014 during construction work.